 - Rule action

-You can set up traffic policies by using regional backend services.
+You can set up traffic policies by using backend services.
 Google Cloud resources that are associated with backend services include the following:

 - Locality load balancer policy

 - Consistent hash load balancer settings

 - Outlier detection